abdullahazzouni/bin_packing_pysmt/README.md

 The input is a csv file of the following format: line 1: dummy_text, width, length line 2 onwards: request_id, width, length

+There are two versions of the program: one that can generate real numbers for the locations of each request and one that only outputs integers.
+They are both identical.
+I should have probably created one program with a possibility of entering the number format as an argument.